-Are you looking for the best things to do in the capital of Moldova?
-Then here are my top 5 things to do in Chisinau
+Are you looking for the best things to do in Chisinau?
+From seeing the Triumphal Arch to visiting the Nativity Cathedral, this is what to do in Chisinau!

 I know the capital of Moldova isn’t at the top of everyone’s bucket list, but there are actually loads of things to do in Chisinau.

 The thing about Chisinau is you can’t help but be taken on a completely random journey while you’re there.
 That’s when you really get under the skin of the place.

 For me, I realised this when I found myself staring up at a stage full of kid’s dancing.

 It was a cross between a beauty pageant and a cheerleader competition, and it resembled a kid’s version of Bring It On 5 (or whatever number they are up to now).

 As I wandered around, I couldn’t help but smile at the unexpected randomness of the situation.
 People told me to expect the unexpected in Chisinau, the capital of Moldova, but I didn’t quite know what to believe.